 This amazing paper mache Chimera sculpture was created by Cindy Williams.
-You may already know her from her awesome dragon guest and her lifelike paper mache octopus.
+You may already know her from her awesome dragon post and her lifelike paper mache octopus.
 If you love to sculpt, you won’t want to miss a word of this tutorial!

 © 2019 Cindy Williams

 How I Made the Three-Headed Chimera with Paper Mache

 Here’s the story of the paper mâché chimera.
 It began many years ago, and for the life of me I can no longer remember why I chose a chimera.
 Perhaps for a challenge?
 Well, I got it!

 This sculpture took me 4 years to complete and I definitely remember not knowing how I was going to do all of it when I started – especially the lion’s mane.
 So, here’s some highlights and tips that I figured out and used along the way.

 Getting started on the Chimera sculpture …